codaxy/cxjs-home-expenses-app-tutorial/tutorial/setup.md

     ...
 ```

+Finally, don't forget to add material icons to your project, as described [here](https://google.github.io/material-design-icons/#icon-font-for-the-web).

 To check that the material theme has successfully installed, enter `yarn start` in command line, in the app go to `Users` page and choose `User 1` ([http://localhost:8088/users/1](http://localhost:8088/users/1)) and check out the Edit User form.